crystlfng/cs100-final-project/README.md

 # Quiz Maker
 **Uses of application**

-The app will allow users to create different forms of quizzes.
+The app will allow users to create a quiz using uploaded .txt files.
-The Quiz Maker will prompt users on whether they want to create or take a quiz.
-On selecting to create, user will be given a list of options that may include; name of quiz, format of the quiz, add/remove question (i.e. multiple choice, T/F, free response), and add/remove student identifiers (i.e. SID, Name, or Class Period).
-On selecting to take a quiz, user will be a list of quizzes that are available (If none are found we throw a warning and return to selection screen).
-How the quiz will be given to user is still being thought.
+The Quiz Maker will need .txt files of a list of Questions, Choice, Question Types, and Answers.
+The program will then compile this information to create a quiz with a mix of MCQs, FRQs, or TF questions depending on the Question Types that the user requested.
+With this, the user will be able to continually retake the quiz for their studying needs.
+They can also easily add, edit or remove questions in the quiz through the .txt file.

 **Why are we developing this?**

 As students ourselves, we are always looking for new ways to improve our learning.
 While there are many quiz makers online, we plan to make one that is simplistic and easy to use.
+As customizable as we make it, it'll become a great studying tool.

 **Tools**